Itvisors/mendix-DataTables/README.md

 The widget does not display search filter inputs.
 To provide search filters, define an association to the same entity on your context entity.

 - _Context entity reference_ - The reference from the context entity to the entity to filter on.
 - _Reference name_ - The reference (module.reference) from the table entity to the same entity.
+Note that the reference from the table entity to that entity can span multiple associations.

 ### Layout